webix-hub/docs/data/api/refs/ui.dataview_props.md

 - api/link/ui.dataview_height_config.md - sets the height of the component
 - api/link/ui.dataview_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.dataview_id_config.md - the component ID
-- api/link/ui.dataview_loadahead_config.md - how much records need to be preloaded in additional to mandatory ones
+- api/link/ui.dataview_loadahead_config.md - how the number of records that need to be loaded in addition to mandatory ones during each dynamic loading request
 - api/link/ui.dataview_maxheight_config.md - sets the maximum height for the view
 - api/link/ui.dataview_maxwidth_config.md - sets the maximum width for the view
 - api/link/ui.dataview_minheight_config.md - sets the minimal height for the view